 Even if your children are from your current marriage, your surviving spouse may not want to share ownership of the house and car with her own children.
 Perhaps, you both have had difficulties with your children over money, maybe they are underage, or emotionally immature.
 Now, your surviving spouse is forced to have to deal with the children or, if they are underage, a court appointed custodian (incurring additional court costs) in order to continue to live in her own home and drive her own car.

 If your spouse can’t work things out regarding the home and the car, she may be forced to hire an attorney to begin the court process for an intestate share and/or life estate if your state law contains this provision.
 Unfortunately, attorney fees and court costs can quickly decimate a small estate.
 If your spouse doesn’t have enough cash on hand in her own name to buy out the children and regain full title and control over the house and car, she may have to sell the house voluntarily and move, or even worse, sell the house in a forced partition action by the court.
 Forced partition sales can result in a very low sale price for the property, leaving your spouse homeless, without a car and with very little cash from the forced sale to find another place to live.
 This is a completely preventable tragedy.
 To prevent it, all you have to do is contact an estate planning attorney in your state and make arrangements to protect what happens to your assets after you die.
 Make sure the people you want to get your assets get them.
-For assistance, contact us at Brockmann Law.
+For assistance, contact us at Law Office of Nancy L Roberts PLLC.

 Leave your family a legacy – not a loss!